FUNDRAISING FOR THE GIRL CHILD

 ONLY 24% OF RURAL INDIAN GIRLS RECEIVE A SECONDARY EDUCATION (PRAKASH 60)

 Through applying social entrepreneurship, Fundraising for the Girl Child has financed the full secondary education and bicycle school transportation of hundreds of underprivileged rural girls.
-Moreover, the majority of our chapters have been inspiring keen passions in orphanage girls and girls from slum areas by giving them free classes in a variety of applied disciplines such as economics, politics, math, and more.
+Moreover, the majority of our chapters have been inspiring keen passions in orphanage and refugee girls by giving them free classes in a variety of applied disciplines such as economics, politics, math, English, and more.

 ONLY 13.76% OF INDIAN STARTUP ENTREPRENEURS ARE FEMALE (ORFONLINE)